 Interim Vice Chancellor for Human Health Sciences;

 Associate Vice Chancellor for Strategic Technologies and Alliances

-Thomas S. Nesbitt, M.D., M.P.H., is the Associate Vice Chancellor for Strategic Technologies and Alliances and is responsible for advancing the UC Davis Health’s excellence in clinical outreach and technology-enabled models of care.
+Thomas S. Nesbitt, M.D., M.P.H., is the Associate Vice Chancellor for Strategic Technologies and Alliances and is responsible for advancing UC Davis Health’s excellence in clinical outreach and technology-enabled models of care.
 Nesbitt works closely with leaders throughout the state in developing partnerships with regional hospitals, clinics and centers to expand access to quality health care and create a statewide broadband telehealth network.
 He ensures that faculty and staff excel at using innovative technologies to provide high-quality, state-of-the-art medical care.
-Nesbitt served as Interim Vice Chancellor for Human Health Sciences and Dean of the School of Medicine at UC Davis from June 2013 – February 2014.
+Nesbitt also served as Interim Vice Chancellor for Human Health Sciences and Dean of the School of Medicine at UC Davis from June 2013 – February 2014.

 Throughout his career, Nesbitt has focused his scholarship and leadership on addressing geographic health disparities, improving access to health care and developing the health-care workforce for California, the nation and the world.
 He is internationally known and highly regarded as a pioneer in using telecommunications technology to deliver a broad spectrum of health-care services and health professional education in rural areas.
 He established UC Davis’ first telehealth link in 1992, and today the UC Davis Center for Health and Technology is recognized as a global leader in using telehealth and distance learning to meet the needs of populations in remote and underserved regions.